-- 4. Each exhibitor is limited to 10 entries between classes 4800-4806 and 05-06. - 5.
-For classes 05 and 06 (which are county only and not Kansas State Fair eligible), only one entry per class may be entered. - 6.
-For Classes 4807 and 4808, only one portfolio a year can be entered. - 7.
+- 2. Must be enrolled in the Photography Project to exhibit. - 3.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 4.
+All items must be entered Tuesday prior to the fair during the designated times. - 5.
+If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
+Judging will be held on Wednesday at 2:00 p.m. - 7.
+Each exhibitor is limited to 10 entries between classes 4800-4806 and 05-06. - 8.
+For classes 05 and 06 (which are county only and not Kansas State Fair eligible), only one entry per class may be entered. - 9.
+For Classes 4807 and 4808, only one portfolio a year can be entered. - 10.
 Class 05 is a special theme contest.
 This year's theme is "Living in Paradise."
 4-H members can submit a photograph that illustrates what makes living here in our area or in Kansas great.
 Participants are limited to ONE entry for Class 05.
-Class 05 is a county only class and not Kansas State Fair eligible. - 8.
-Black and white prints and color photographic prints may be exhibited. - 9.
+Class 05 is a county only class and not Kansas State Fair eligible. - 11.
+Black and white prints and color photographic prints may be exhibited. - 12.
 Photography entered must be the result of the current year's project work by the 4-H member.
-Photo images must be taken by the 4-H member (exhibitor). - 10.
-All photos in classes must be no larger than 8"x10" or smaller than 7"x9" after trimming. - 11.
+Photo images must be taken by the 4-H member (exhibitor). - 13.
+All photos in classes must be no larger than 8"x10" or smaller than 7"x9" after trimming. - 14.
 Photos are to be mounted across the narrow (11") dimension of 11"x12.5" sheet of white or cream studio mount. (mounting boards are available at the Extension Office).
 Photos mounted on foam core or poster board will not be displayed.
 Improperly mounted photos, oversize or undersize photos, or photos with the white borders not removed or lettering (including dates) on the photo will be lowered one ribbon placing.
-Note: mat board dimension. - 12.
+Note: mat board dimension. - 15.
 The top edge of the print must be 1-inch below the top edge of the mount (board is always oriented narrow side up).
-The sides of the print must be equal distance from the two sides of the mount. - 13.
+The sides of the print must be equal distance from the two sides of the mount. - 16.
 A full coverage permanent mount (spray adhesive recommended or heat mount) must be made.
-(No household glues, double stick tape, etc.)

-Remove white border from enlargement before mounting.
+(No household glues, double stick tape, etc.) Remove white border from enlargement before mounting.
 (Mounting boards may be purchased at the Extension Office.).
-Each photo is handled several times (up to 25 times at the Kansas State Fair) throughout the judging, sorting, and display process. - 14.
+Each photo is handled several times (up to 25 times at the Kansas State Fair) throughout the judging, sorting, and display process. - 17.
 No lettering, including dates, is permitted on the front of the mount or on the photo, except for the ID strip.
 The Kansas State Fair 4-H Photography ID Strip (available from your Extension Office and online) must be used and mounted correctly on the bottom front of the matte board.
 An illustration of placement is available in the Kansas State Fair Book and with the ID strips at the Extension Office.
 No under-lays or borders are to be used.
 No contact prints on front of mount.
-To protect exhibits from dust and moisture, a plastic sleeve will need to be on each photography exhibit AFTER being judged.
 You may purchase mount boards and bags for \$1.10 per set at the Extension Office.
-Bags will be picked up at the judging time at the fairgrounds. - 15.
+Bags will be picked up at the judging time at the fairgrounds. - 18.
 Entry information must be completed and attached to the back of the mount as illustrated on letter provided at the Extension Office (directions are available here).
 Members must write the following on the back of the photo mat board: